Longest Lasting Cat Litter

-Obviously the more cats using a given litter box the shorter period of time it will be sustainable.
-More cats means more waste, more tracking, and less time in between uses to let clumps properly harden.
-In addition, some litters are optimized for multi-cat households and will see an added boost in these environments but may struggle compared to an optimized single-cat litter, and vie versa.
+Obviously, the more cats using a given litter box the shorter period of time it will be sustainable.
+More cats mean more waste, more tracking, and less time in between uses to let clumps properly harden.
+In addition, some litters are optimized for multi-cat households and will see an added boost in these environments but may struggle compared to an optimized single-cat litter, and vice versa.

 Temperament of Cats

 While this might seem like a minor thing, they can have a huge impact on the performance ultimately the life of a litter.
 Some litters need an hour or more to fully seal a clump, and having a cat constantly kicking litter around can hurt performance.
 Other litters might struggle with having a highly concentrated area of waste but do much better with a consistent layering around the entire box.

 For those that have had multiple cats, there is sometimes one cat that seems to have much stinkier and messier business than the others.
 This could be due to their diet or simply to how they process their food.
 Some litters will do better with cats that have more solid waste while others will thrive with more liquid waste.

 How long is “long-lasting”?